secretfader/matter/README.md

 ## CLI

 Matter is also distributed as a command line application.
-Install (`cargo install matter-cli`) and run to inspect any file's frontmatter:
+Install (`cargo install matter --version 0.1.0-alpha2`) and run to inspect any file's frontmatter:

 `matter path/to/content.md`